zahlabut/LogTool/README.md

 This mode will display the current: CPU, RAM and Disk info, on each Overcloud node.

-**5) Export ERRORs/WARNINGs from Undercloud logs**

-This mode is the same as #1, the only difference is that it will use Undercloud logs.
+**5) Execute user's script**

+This mode provides user the ability to run his own script on Overcloud nodes.
+Create your own script and save it in UserScripts directory, set proper interpreter in it (for example: #!/usr/bin/bash).

 **6) Download "relevant logs" only, by given timestamp**